pulibrary/marc_cleanup/README.md

 tab_char - Identify MARC records that have a tab character instead of a space.

+combining_chars - Identify MARC records that have combining diacritics not attached to letters.

 ### Within xml_methods.rb:
 no_245 - Identify records by bib ID that do not have a 245 field.